The-Jat/WWH-laravel/Routes.md

 > routes/web.php     -> All web routes are defined here

+> There is 4 types of route methods GET, POST, PUT, DELETE

 ### Here is how the root route for web in web.php looks like:
 ```